 Around 240 B.C, the Greek astronomer Eratosthenes devised a way to measure the circumference of the earth.
 He knew that each year on the summer solstice the sun would pass directly overhead and illuminate the bottom of a well in the city of Syene, about 500 miles south of Alexandria.
 On that day, when the sun was at its highest in the south, he found that a vertical stick in Alexandria cast a shadow at a 7.2 degree angle.
 This angle corresponds to the solar zenith angle – the angle between the sun and the point in the sky directly overhead.
 He reasoned that the distance between the two cities must therefore constitute 7.2 degrees of a circle, which gives a circumference of about 25,000 miles.

 Eratosthenes made two assumptions here: that the earth is a globe and that the sun is distant enough that its rays are effectively parallel.
 Eratosthenes’ experiment alone does not prove the earth is a globe because his assumptions must be true in order for his results to be valid.
 Flat earthers reject these assumptions and claim that the sun is much smaller and closer to the earth so that its rays are not parallel.
 This can produce a 7.2 degree shadow just as easily.
-In order to find out which is the case, we must work backwards from these assumptions and see what each of them would entail if true.
-Then we can find a way to test them.
+In order to find out which is the case, we must work backwards from the underlying logic of these assumptions and see what each of them would entail if true, then we can find a way to test them.

 Flat earthers use the Azimuthal Equidistant Projection map, which shows all points at an undistorted distance and direction from the center.
-Their lines of latitude have the same spacing as the globe: 69.1 miles per degree.
-It is for this reason that the angle of the shadow can only equal the latitude between you and the point the sun is directly overhead in one location.
-Everywhere south of that point, the shadow angle would be greater than the latitude and everywhere north of that point, the shadow angle would be less than the latitude.
-By the time the latitude catches up with the shadow angle, each degree of shadow continues to get progressively farther apart and latitude passes it.
+Lines of latitude on the flat earth have the same spacing as those on the globe: 69.1 miles per degree.
+It is for this reason that the angle of the shadow can only be equal to the degrees of latitude between you and the point the sun is directly overhead in one location.
+Everywhere south of that point the shadow angle would be greater than the latitude and everywhere north of that point, the shadow angle would be less than the latitude.
+By the time the latitude catches up to the shadow angle, each degree of shadow continues to get progressively farther apart and latitude passes it.
 The 20 degree shadow would be 15.8 degrees north of the point the sun is directly overhead, the 40 degree shadow 36.4 degrees north, and the 60 degree shadow 75.2 degrees north.
 Only around 48.3 degrees north would the latitude and angle actually match up as they should everywhere on the globe and only there would someone arrive at a circumference of 24,875 miles.
 You can change the height of the sun all you like, the latitude and angle will only be the same in one location.
 Even then, it is only a coincidence due to the random height of the sun, not a direct function of latitude as it is on the globe.

 You can do this test yourself.
-You can’t be in two places at once to take multiple measurements on the same day, but, lucky for us, the position of the sun in the sky varies by about 47 degrees every 6 months as the sun swings back and forth between the Tropic of Cancer and the Tropic of Capricorn.
-Since the sun is moves a few degrees north or south each day, you can stay right where you are and test a new angle every day.
+You can’t be in two places at once to take multiple measurements on the same day but, lucky for us, the maximum altitude of the sun in the sky varies by about 47 degrees every 6 months as the sun moves back and forth between the Tropic of Cancer and the Tropic of Capricorn.
+Since the sun is moving a fraction of a degree north or south each day, you can stay right where you are and test a new angle every day.

 - Go to this website, enter your location, and look at the sun transit time to find out when the sun will cross over your line of longitude, when it is 180 degrees south of you.

 - When this time comes, go outside, find something that casts a shadow, measure it, and carefully measure the length of the shadow.
-Only measure to the end of the dark part of the shadow, not the lighter penumbra around the edges.
-The object should be as vertical as possible and on a level surface.
+Only measure to the end of the solid dark part of the shadow, not the lighter penumbra around the edges.
+The object should be as perpendicular to the ground as possible and on a level surface.
 The taller it is, the more precise your measurement will be.

 - Divide the length of the shadow by the height of the object and hit inverse tangent on your calculator to get the angle of the shadow.
 Now, the sun has an angular diameter of about 0.5 degrees.
 The end of the dark part of the shadow is defined by light from the top of the sun passing over the top of the object, while light from the bottom of the sun crosses over it to mark the end of the penumbra, giving it the same angular width as the sun.
 To get the zenith angle of the center of the sun, add 0.25 degrees to your shadow angle.

-- Go to this website and see which latitude the sun was at zenith at the time you measured the shadow.
+- Go to this website and see which latitude the sun was directly overhead at the time you measured the shadow.

-- If the sun is the same hemisphere as you and at a lower latitude, add the sun’s latitude to the angle you measured.
-If it is the same hemisphere and at a higher latitude, subtract the angle from the sun’s latitude.
+- If the sun is in your hemisphere and at a lower latitude, add the sun’s latitude to the angle you measured.
+If it is in the same hemisphere and at a higher latitude, subtract the angle from the sun’s latitude.
 If it is in the opposite hemisphere, subtract the sun’s latitude from the angle you measured.
 First convert the latitudes’ arc minutes to decimals by dividing by 60.
 (Example: 46° 34′ = 46 + 34/60 = 46.567°)

 - If the earth is a globe, the result, depending on the precision of your measurements, should be equal to your latitude.

-- To find the circumference of the earth as Eratosthenes did, multiply the latitude between you and the sun by 69.1 to get the distance.
+- To find the circumference of the earth as Eratosthenes did, multiply the shadow angle by 69.1 miles to get the distance.
 Divide 360 by the angle of the shadow, and multiply that by the distance.
 The result should be about 24,875 miles.